Immigration to South Korea: Immigration violations of human rights

-There are many reports from legal and illegal immigrants which have jailed in many prisons in South Korea because of small problems or misunderstanding their visas for long time.
+There are many reports from legal and illegal immigrants who have been jailed in South Korea because of small problems or misunderstanding or overstaying their visas for a long time.
 Also, there are some reports about beating and abusing the prisoners.
-South Korea immigration however paid for the deportation ticket and made sure they are integrated in their new homes.
+South Korean immigration however paid for the deportation ticket and made sure they are integrated in their new homes.

 Foreign brides and children of multiethnic families

 Foreign brides and their multicultural children are growing into a major political issue.
 Sending countries are likely to worry about their immigrants due to deep-rooted discrimination against foreigners in South Korea.
 Now, most immigration into South Korea comes from Southeast Asia, and immigrant treatment, particularly if there is abuse of foreign brides, is likely to provoke not only domestic problems, but also diplomatic tension.
 What immigration there has been, is frequently so focused on the birth-rate problem that it is more properly called bride-importing than immigration.

 The term "onnurian" refer to a person of mixed heritage, most commonly applied to children of a South Korean father and a Southeast Asian mother.
 Another term, "Kosian", was coined in 1997 by intercultural families to refer to themselves, but its use spread in the early 2000s as international marriages became increasingly common in rural areas.
 The term is now considered offensive by some who prefer to identify simply as ethnically Korean.

-South Korean men have married women from post-Soviet states such as Russia, Uzbekistan and Kyrgyzstan within Korea significantly more than the reverse.

 Number of spouses from western countries settling in the country with South Korean spouses has also been on a consistent rise.

 Spouses of South Korean nationals can acquire South Korean citizenship more easily than other foreigners, which encourages thousands of spouses to naturalize every year.

 The government of South Korea initiated a discussion whether to establish independent Immigration Office to accommodate fast-growing immigration and to prepare inclusive and rational immigration policies, from 2003, without progress.
 The Foreigner Policy Committee headed by the South Korean prime minister is responsible for coordinating the country's policies concerning foreigners, which had formerly been handled by multiple ministries.
 However, its role is limited due to a shortage of resources and manpower.
 Establishing an Immigration Office is expected to solve these problems by concentrating all the related resources and manpower under one umbrella.

 According to the UN Recommendations on Statistics of International Migration (revised in 1998), long-term international immigration is recorded after an individual enters a country and establishes his usual place of residence there for more than a year.
 Therefore, when the South Korea government builds new policies, immigrant laborers and children of illegal migrants should be counted to follow this guideline.

 South Korea is a signatory to the 1951 Convention relating to the Status of Refugees.
 The South Korean government is the ultimate authority to determine who is eligible to receive refugee status in South Korea.